gurditsingh/hydeout/_posts/test.md

 The Delta Lake transaction log (also known as the Delta Log) is an ordered record of every change that has been performed on a Delta Lake table.

  - Delta Lake is built on top of Apache Spark so that at the same time multiple readers and writers work on the table.
- - It shows the correct view of the data at all times,
+ - It shows the correct view of the table all times, means due to transaction log feature table will always in

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzMzg3MTI4OSw2MTk2MTQ5MjMsNzkxNj
+eyJoaXN0b3J5IjpbMTUwMjQyNzk2MywxNTMzODcxMjg5LDYxOT
-M1NzU4LC0xMDI5MzYyMTM3LC0zNTY2MTkyMDgsLTIyNDY0NDkx
+YxNDkyMyw3OTE2MzU3NTgsLTEwMjkzNjIxMzcsLTM1NjYxOTIw
-OCwxOTkxMjA1MTQ3LC0xMTU0MTM1ODk3LC0yMDI0MzEwNTI1LC
+OCwtMjI0NjQ0OTE4LDE5OTEyMDUxNDcsLTExNTQxMzU4OTcsLT
-02ODAzMDI5NjksMTA0MDY4MDE4MCwxNjM4NjM2ODA3LDE2NDE5
+IwMjQzMTA1MjUsLTY4MDMwMjk2OSwxMDQwNjgwMTgwLDE2Mzg2
-NjE3ODYsLTE3Mjc5ODg2NDksMTkzNTc0MDYxLDE0MjIxNTUxMT
+MzY4MDcsMTY0MTk2MTc4NiwtMTcyNzk4ODY0OSwxOTM1NzQwNj
-ksLTE3MTY4MzU0NTUsNDcyNzI4NzE2LDU1MDU0MzkwNiwzMTEx
+EsMTQyMjE1NTExOSwtMTcxNjgzNTQ1NSw0NzI3Mjg3MTYsNTUw
-ODY2NDhdfQ==
+NTQzOTA2XX0=
 -->